guangyaoguo/guangyaoguo.github.io/_pages/about.md

 I am currently a master's student at the University of Illinois Urbana-Champaign, before UIUC, I got a Bachelor's degree in Advanced Computing with First Class Honours from the University of Sydney.

-It's been a wonderful experience delving into theoretical computer science during my honours year, fourturnately guided by dedicated mentor [Dr. André van Renssen](https://andrevanrenssen.droppages.com/) at Sydney Algorithms and Computing Theory Group ([SACT](https://sydneyalgorithms.wordpress.com/)).
+It's been a wonderful experience delving into theoretical computer science during my honours year, fourturnately guided by dedicated mentor [Dr. André van Renssen](https://andrevanrenssen.droppages.com/) at Sydney Algorithms and Computing Theory Group ([SACT](https://sydneyalgorithms.wordpress.com/)), where I completed my [honours thesis](assets/pdf/Online_Routing_on_Delaunay_Triangulations_in_the_Presence_of_Obstacles.pdf) with High Distinction, focusing on computational geometry.

 My practical experience encompasses projects in computational data science, software development, cybersecurity, and computer vision, equipping me with a versatile skill set that includes Java, Python, C, SQL, R, machine learning, algorithm design.